SovaDekster/python-project-49/README.md

 #codeclimate:
 <a href="https://codeclimate.com/github/SovaDekster/python-project-49/maintainability"><img src="https://api.codeclimate.com/v1/badges/9dbbc60eae0a9b25baf4/maintainability" /></a>

 This is a project, which consists of 5 games.
-Each of them can make you think.
+You can play each of it.
 You can clone the repository with git@github.com:SovaDekster/python-project-49.git

+For this games you will need python = "^3.10" and prompt = "^0.4.1"

 Also you can use some helpful commands: